fernandezvara/certsfor/docs/commands.md

 ## start webserver

-Starts a simple webserver on the desired path using the desired certificate.
+Starts a simple webserver that serves files from the selected directory using a certificate selected by its common name.
 It's required to select the CA ID and Common Name to execute this mode.

 By default webserver serves the files in the current directory, listen in all IPs and TPC port 8443.
 If certificate needs to be renewed it defaults to a 20% lifetime.